majority-dev/Firebase.SDK/README.md

 ## Initialization

 Supports both json and p12 config files.
-In order to give permissions to FirebaseCoreSdk to use your firebase project you need to first create private key in [service account] tab on (https://console.cloud.google.com/iam-admin/serviceaccounts).
+In order to give permissions to Firebase.Core.SDK to use your firebase project you need to first create private key in [service account] tab on (https://console.cloud.google.com/iam-admin/serviceaccounts).
 After creating service account you will be propmted to download either json file or p12 file, recommended is json file.
 Download that file and attach to your project.

 * Json file
 ``` C#